michaeluno/admin-page-framework/readme.txt

 * <s>Add: the ability to specify a redirect page after the form data is successfully updated.</s> Implemented in 1.0.3.2.

 == Changelog ==

+= 2.0.1 =
+* Fixed: a bug that admin setting notices were displayed twice in the options-general.php page.

 = 2.0.0 - 08/28/2013 =
 * Released 2.0.0.